A. M. Azahari

-Sheikh Ahmad M. Azahari bin Sheikh Mahmud (28 August 1928 – 30 May 2002), better known as A. M. Azahari, was a Bruneian politician, businessman and nationalist of Arab descent who fought against Dutch colonialism in the Dutch East Indies, the chairman of the Parti Rakyat Brunei (Brunei People's Party) from 1947 to 1962, and the Prime Minister of the North Borneo Federation in 1962.
+Sheikh Ahmad M. Azahari bin Sheikh Mahmud (28 August 1928 – 30 May 2002), better known as A. M. Azahari, was a Bruneian politician, businessman and nationalist who fought against Dutch colonialism in the Dutch East Indies, the chairman of the Parti Rakyat Brunei (Brunei People's Party) from 1947 to 1962, and the Prime Minister of the North Borneo Federation in 1962.

 Having trained under the Japanese, Azahari elevated Brunei's political opposition to colonialism to unprecedented levels.
 After serving as an anti-colonialist soldier in Java, he returned in 1952 and became the catalyst for the Brunei revolt against British colonial interests.
 During the 20th century, he was arguably the most charismatic politician in Brunei.
 He was an instrument of Indonesian imperialism and is known to have publicly opposed Brunei's admission into the Federation of Malaysia.

 Early life and education

 A. M. Azahari, also known as Sheikh Ahmad M. Azahari bin Sheikh Mahmud, was born in the Crown Colony of Labuan on 28 August 1928.
 His mother was Bruneian Malay, while his grandfather, Sheikh Abdul Hamid, was of Arab descent hence the Sheikh moniker.
 He has three brothers who are Sheikh Nikman, Sheikh Muhammad and Sheikh Osman.
 In addition, Mahmud Saedon is his nephew.
 He was raised in a family with ties to the Bruneian sultan, whose ancestry predates the initial waves of European colonisation.
 According to historian Bachamiya A. Hussainmiya, it is not possible to verify the truth about his 'Brunei birth'.
 Many people claimed he was born in Labuan, but Azahari strongly denied the claims and said he was born in Brunei Town in a house on the site where the Churchill Memorial Museum (currently Royal Regalia Museum) was later built.

 In pre-war Brunei, Azahari had known Omar Ali Saifuddin, the younger brother of the 27th Sultan of Brunei, Ahmad Tajuddin.
 He attended the Brunei Town Catholic mission school (later St. George's School) and studied English there.
 The Japanese occupation of Brunei, they chose Azahari, then fifteen years old, to go to school in the Dutch East Indies and pursue a career in veterinary medicine.

 Despite going against his parents' wishes, he arrived alone in Jakarta with what appeared to be inadequate documentation to sustain his claim he was on a Japanese scholarship, he was temporarily detained by the Kempeitai.
 He was only allowed to continue south to Buitenzorg when a military administrator from Jakarta interfered.
 As the only delegate from Brunei, Azahari quickly got to know Ahmad Zaidi Adruce, the delegate from Sarawak.
 He did not finish his official training in Java, he stayed on and enrolled at the Sekolah Ekonomik (Economics School) in 1947, where he spent two of his four years course studying business-related courses.